MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ### Parameters

 *`_Where`*\
-Position of the element to be removed from the deque.
+Position of the element to be removed from the `deque`.

 *`first`*\
-Position of the first element removed from the deque.
+Position of the first element removed from the `deque`.

 *`last`*\
-Position just beyond the last element removed from the deque.
+Position just beyond the last element removed from the `deque`.

 ### Return Value

-A random-access iterator that designates the first element remaining beyond any elements removed, or a pointer to the end of the deque if no such element exists.
+A random-access iterator that designates the first element remaining beyond any elements removed, or a pointer to the end of the `deque` if no such element exists.

 ### Remarks